Dr. Amy was acknowledged for her work with professional boxers in Los Angeles and Las Vegas.

 Amy is an American Council on Exercise (ACE) Media Spokesperson, serving as a health & fitness advocate.
 Amy is proud to further ACE’s mission to get people moving.
 ACE reaches over 3.7 million exercise participants annually, improving their quality of life directly.
 With over 4.7 million visits to ACE’s website and over 108 million people reached, ACE is a global leader in helping people get fit, lead healthier lives, live longer, and be happy!
-Click here for the ACE website.

 Designed for the American Council on Exercise (ACE), a professional fitness certification agency with over 58,000 members, Dr. Amy shows you how to use the three principles of force application that help you determine where to place your hands, what direction to push, and how much force to use when helping clients stretch.
 Stretch your clients safely and effectively using techniques for specific areas of the body.
-Click here to access the ACE course.

 With over 67,000 members, IDEA is a leader in educating fitness trainers worldwide.
 Dr. Amy has been writing articles for IDEA Health & Fitness since 2003 on topics ranging from strength training and biomechanics to health psychology.
 Her expert site with IDEA and articles have reached over 135,000 fitness professionals.
 To view Amy’s articles on the IDEA website click here.

 For Psych Central, Dr. Amy writes about current topics in psychology like online learning, how-to achieve your dreams, overcome failure, and turn negative emotions into positive change in your life.